cgarbin/cot6930-natural-language-processing/assignment2/README.md

 Click on any part of the `Classifier` textbox to bring up the configuration window.
 It has a field for `classifier` and a field for `filter`.
 Choose the `NaiveBayesMultinomial` for `classifier` and `StringToWordVector` for `filter`.
-Then click anywhere in `StringToWordVector` textbox to brig up its configuration window and choose `True` for `outputWordCounts`.
+Then click anywhere in `StringToWordVector` textbox to bring up its configuration window and choose `True` for `outputWordCounts`.

 ![Meta-classifier - FilteredClassifier](./pics/meta-classifier-configuration.png)